Are you or someone you know experiencing trauma related to a birth?

 EMDR (Eye Movement Desensitization and Reprocessing) therapy is considered by trauma experts, including the U.S. Departments of Veterans Affairs and Defense and the American Psychological Association, to be a front line treatment for PTSD.
 EMDR involves thinking about the traumatic experience while experiencing a stimulus engaging both sides of your perception.
 This might mean moving your eyes back and forth, listening to a tapping sound in alternating ears, or feeling a tapping on alternating knees.
 EMDR typically reduces symptoms after just a few sessions.
 To find a certified EMDR professional, see the EMDR Institute or the EMDR International Association.

 Cognitive Behavioral Therapy (CBT) is a form of therapy which addresses beliefs caused by trauma and helps to counter conditioned-fear responses related to the traumatic experience.
 To find a CBT therapist, search the websites of the National Association of Cognitive Behavioral Therapist’s or the Association for Behavioral and Cognitive Therapies.

 Medications.
 You may want to discuss medication options with your healthcare provider.
-A summary of medication options is provided here.

 Care for partners.
 Partners can experience trauma related to childbirth as well.
 Encourage partners to seek help if they are experiencing trauma.